HSG-Library/alma-bib-hierarchy/README.md

 * Click 'Expand' in the Cloud App toolbar, to see a nice table, or click export to download the result as Excel file

 ## Configuration
 To submit an SRU request, the app needs the Alma URL and the network code.
-The app tries to auto configure both values via the Alma API.
-In case the auto configured values are not correct, it is possible to set both values in the app config (wrench icon) for the IZ or the current user (cogwheel icon).
+The app tries to auto-configure both values via the Alma API.
+In case the auto-configured values are not correct, it is possible to set both values in the app config (wrench icon) for the IZ or the current user (cogwheel icon).
 * The Alma Url should look like `https://<region>.alma.exlibrisgroup.com` where region is something like `eu03` or `na02`
 * The network code should look like `<network-prefix>_NETWORK`, eg. `41SLSP_NETWORK`